A Closer Look at The Anti-Greenwash Charter’s Campaign Review Process

 The Anti-Greenwash Charter’s Campaign Review process is a comprehensive tool that ensures the credibility of environmental claims in marketing and communications.
 The successful review of Select First’s “Explore the World with Cities from Louis de Poortere” campaign highlights the importance of adhering to the Green Claims Policy and provides a model for other companies to follow.

-The campaign was awarded a Compliance Certificate, reflecting Select First’s commitment to transparency and backing up their environmental claims with solid evidence.
+The campaign was awarded a Compliance verification document, reflecting Select First’s commitment to transparency and backing up their environmental claims with solid evidence.
 However, the review also offered valuable insights and recommendations, emphasising the importance of continuous improvement in marketing and communications practices.
 Tom emphasises this point, stating:

 “The important thing is that we continue towards a goal, admit when we could do things better and work together to fix the problems we have.”